 Fountain of Memes: Two incredibly quotable people in one room.
 The result was inevitable.

 Other memes just from the first two weeks: "Higgs Boson", "Boopinest", "Pause Balls", "Groomp", and "Poppy Bros".

-Another is "[x] is in Egoraptor", a response to one of the guys getting an email asking if someone they knew was "in Egoraptor" (implying they thought Egoraptor referred to a group of people, not one individual).
+Another is "[x] is in Egoraptor", a response to one of the guys getting an email asking if Ross (pre-Steam Train) was "in Egoraptor" (implying they thought Egoraptor referred to a group of people, not one individual).

 In the more traditional sense of a meme, the word "tinky" in relation to bosses that make a "tink" noise to denote invincibility when they're hit.